 You have up to 9 months from your enrollment date to complete:

 - 10 Lessons

 Your grade for the course depends on completing and turning in all assignments as directed in each lesson.
 Successful completion of the exercises depends more on a willingness to commit time and effort to accurately follow directions than on innate artistic talent.

 The final assignment is a paper in which you describe a single piece of artwork seen at an art exhibit.
-If you live in a remote area or are in the military, you may request a modification of this final assignment.
-Contact UND Online & Distance Education for more information.
+If you live in a remote area or are in the military, you may request a modification of this final assignment from your instructor.